stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 <br>

 ### Documentation of file organisation
-A well documented file organisation where structure and hierarchy is explained may appear unnecessary, but can be an essential tool for the longevity of the data.
+A well documented file organisation where structure and hierarchy is explained can be added to a top level folder to ensure orientation and longevity of the data.
 There are two cases where this is particularly important:

 - **Shared projects**<br>
 Settings where data is shared in a research group or among colleagues.
 A documented file system can guarantee files to be handled in a similar fashion by all involved.
 In settings where some individuals are more focused on data production while others do data analysis, explicit documentation may safeguard data integrity and authenticity.

 - **Project ending**<br>
 After a project ends our memory will begin to fade on the specifics of file names and data contents.
-Considering yourself as a future "third person", a file structure documentation will be beneficial when revisiting your data, and aid in reusing the data and/or results.
+Considering yourself as a future "third person", a file structure documentation will be beneficial when revisiting your data, and aid others when reusing the data and/or results.

 File structures are best explained in plain text README-files.
 A good practice is to summarize contents of folders on separate levels, trying to answer the question "*What do someone else need to know about the contents of this folder in order to understand it?*".
 Adding such information will increase both data findability and reusability.